erdiari/website/README.md

-Obsidian vault and Jekyll config for my blogsite [erdiari.dev].
-For more read [this](Obsidian vault and Jekyll config for my website).
+Obsidian vault and Jekyll config for my [blog](erdiari.dev).
+For more read [this](https://blog.erdiari.dev/notes/Website-development) .